grafana/x-ray-datasource/README.md

 ## Query editor

-There are two query modes, X-Ray and Services.
+There are two query modes, Traces and Services.

-### X-Ray queries
+### Traces queries

-There are five X-Ray query types:
+There are five X-Ray Traces query types:

 - Trace List (Traces in AWS)
 - Trace Statistics